Site menu:

 • Result plot: The plot is either set to norm scores or percentiles (cumulative function).

-Continuous Regression-Based Norming
+Continuous Norming (Distribution free)

 The module estimates continuous norm scores by modeling the functional relationship between raw scores (raw), norm scores (L) and the grouping variable (A; e. g. age, schooling duration ...) using the cNORM package (W. Lenhard, Lenhard & Gary, 2018).
 The modeling procedure minimizes the error variance contained in the norm scores.
 It requires smaller samples sizes compared to conventional norming, closes gaps within and between the norm tables and smoothes sampling errors.